 Dr. Stoner received a BA and MA in Political Science from the University of Toronto, and a PhD in Government from Harvard University.

 Prior to joining IPS in October 2009, Sara spent six years with the Stanford Graduate School of Business (GSB) Global Management and Public Management Programs.
 As director of the GSB's Global Management Program, she supported MBA students concentrating in international business and management as well as international development.
-Sara spent nine years in China and Southeast Asia, primarily with corporations such as IBM, Booz Allen & Hamilton, and Hutchison Whampoa Ltd. She also consulted to NGOs focused on the environment, refugee resettlement, and efforts to end mass atrocities and human trafficking, both in Asia and the Bay Area.
+Sara spent nine years in China and Southeast Asia, primarily with corporations such as IBM, Booz Allen & Hamilton, and Hutchison Whampoa Ltd. She also consulted to NGOs focused on sustainable development and human security, both in Asia and the Bay Area.
 Sara began her professional life as a teacher in the Foreign Trade Department of Shanghai Jiaotong University's School of Management.
 She is an alumna of Stanford University, where she earned bachelor’s and master’s degrees in history and an MBA.